Sane C++ Libraries

 Exceptions

 Await does not use exceptions for control flow.
-The C++20 test and examples intentionally keep CompileFlags::enableExceptions disabled, so macOS, Linux, and Windows validation covers the exception-disabled path.
-AwaitTask::Promise::unhandled_exception() remains present because the C++ coroutine promise interface requires it when compiling against the standard coroutine header.
+The C++20 test, examples, and coroutine-shim probe intentionally keep CompileFlags::enableExceptions disabled, so macOS, Linux, and Windows validation covers the exception-disabled path.
+AwaitTask::Promise::unhandled_exception() remains present because the C++ coroutine promise interface requires it when compiling coroutine promise types.

 Roadmap